 Admitted Insurance

-Admitted insurance is the coverage a licensed provider provides in the jurisdiction where the insured exposure is present.
+Admitted insurance is a coverage recorded by a provider with a licensed to work in the jurisdiction where the insured exposure exists.
 Additionally, it is authorized by state insurance departments which maintain the activities of insurance companies.
-State insurance agencies allow these insurers to operate, but they must also meet governing department requirements for capitalization, rate approvals, claims handling, and policy forms.
+State insurance agencies allow these insurers to operate.
+However, they must also meet governing department requirements for capitalization, rate approvals, claims handling, and policy forms.

 Admitted Insurance

-Generally, most policyholders benefit from the admitted policy.
-However, if the insurance company fails to comply with state agency regulations, the state may intervene to ensure payment.
-Furthermore, policyholders have options for handling improperly handled claims, but have no recourse to state policy departments or guarantee claims in case of an admitted insurer’s insolvency.
+Generally, most policyholders gain benefit from admitted insurance.
+However, if it company is unable to make payments according to state agency rules, the state might intervene to make payments.
+Furthermore, policyholders have options for handling improperly handled claims.
+But, it has no recourse to state insurance departments or guarantee claims in case of an admitted insurer’s insolvency.

 How Does Admitted Insurance Work

-• The company’s standing grants exemption from various fees and taxes when purchasing an insurance policy.
+• Because of the company’s standing, you are exempt from paying a variety of fees and taxes when you buy an insurance policy.

-• If the company fails for any reason.
-For example, claims following a natural disaster depleting its reserve of funds), your claims will be covered by the state guarantee fund.
+• Should the company fail for any reason.
+For example, (claims following a natural disaster depleting its reserve of funds).
+Your claims will be covered by the state guarantee fund.

 • You can file an appeal with the state insurance department if you believe your insurance company or agent handled a claim improperly.